-Founded in 2012, BUREAU A is the association of Leopold Banchini and Daniel Zamarbide.
-Architects by training BUREAU A is a multidisciplinary platform aiming to blur the boundaries of research and project making on architectural related subjects, whichever their nature and status.
+From 2012-2017, BUREAU A was the association of Leopold Banchini and Daniel Zamarbide.
+Architects by training, BUREAU A was a multidisciplinary platform aiming to blur the boundaries of research and project making on architectural related subjects, whichever their nature and status.

 Born in Switzerland, 1981

 After an architecture degree at the Glasgow School of Art, Leopold Banchini received his diploma at the Swiss Federal Institute of Technology (EPFL).
 Following the theme of his master theses on the Rikers Island prison, he published a series of critical articles and books on the penal system and its growing built environment.
 Having worked for Lot-ek architects in New York and Atelier van Lieshout in Rotterdam, with whom he conducted the Arsch Bar project at Art Basel, Leopold Banchini moved to Barcelona to work with B720 Arquitectos.
 There he started his own practice with a first housing project, Studio 415.
 Back in Geneva, he worked on numerous competitions with Group8 Architectes and joined the LAPA EPFL teaching team in 2009.
 His first practice, 1to100, was equally interested in art, architecture and social issues.
 It has been lately producing work for the Archizoom and Mackintosh gallery in Lausanne, the Milan Design Fair, the Musée du quaiBranly in Paris and the Venice Architectural Biennale.
 This last exhibition, RECLAIM has been awarded the Venice Golden Lion.
 Aside from its practice, Leopold Banchini is currently a professor at the Geneva University of Art and Design (HEAD).